rmosolgo/graphql-ruby/guides/mutations/mutation_classes.md

 GraphQL-Ruby includes two classes to help you write mutations:

-- {{ "GraphQL::Schema::Mutation" | api_doc }}, a bare-bones base class
+- [GraphQL::Schema::Mutation](rdoc-ref:GraphQL::Schema::Mutation), a bare-bones base class
-- {{ "GraphQL::Schema::RelayClassicMutation" | api_doc }}, a base class with a set of nice conventions that also supports the Relay Classic mutation specification.
+- [GraphQL::Schema::RelayClassicMutation](rdoc-ref:GraphQL::Schema::RelayClassicMutation), a base class with a set of nice conventions that also supports the Relay Classic mutation specification.

-Besides those, you can also use the plain {% internal_link "field API", "/type_definitions/objects#fields" %} to write mutation fields.
+Besides those, you can also use the plain [field API](/type_definitions/objects#fields) to write mutation fields.

 ## Example mutation class

-If you used the {% internal_link "install generator", "/schema/generators#graphqlinstall" %}, a base mutation class will already have been generated for you.
+If you used the [install generator](/schema/generators#graphqlinstall), a base mutation class will already have been generated for you.
 If that's not the case, you should add a base class to your application, for example:

 ```ruby
 class Mutations::BaseMutation < GraphQL::Schema::RelayClassicMutation